kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(a\) *Applicability.* This section applies only to a launch operator conducting a launch of an unguided suborbital launch vehicle.

-\(b\) *Need for flight safety system.* A launch operator must launch an unguided suborbital launch vehicle with a flight safety system in accordance with §417.107 (a) and subpart D of this part unless one of the following exceptions applies:
+\(b\) *Need for flight safety system.* A launch operator must launch an unguided suborbital launch vehicle with a flight safety system in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]] (a) and subpart D of this part unless one of the following exceptions applies:

 \(1\) The unguided suborbital launch vehicle, including any component or payload, does not have sufficient energy to reach any populated area in any direction from the launch point; or